Boyan-MILANOV/ropium/README.md

 ROPGenerator is written in python.
 The tool has python2-only dependencies so it runs under python2 so far.

-**Please note** that the current ROPGenerator version is still a beta under active development, therefore it might be a little unstable on some systems.
+**Please note** that the current ROPGenerator version is still a beta under active development, therefore it might not work perfectly on some systems.

 Why using ROPGenerator ?
 ----------------------------